 After his father's death, he and his mother moved to Northern Idaho where, at an early age, Jack became a working cowboy and ranch hand.
 Matilda married a rancher and horse trader named Calvin Scott Stone.
 The family then relocated to Boise, where Jack worked as a packer for a US Army fort in the area, continuing to hone his skill as a horseback rider while competing in rodeos.

-In 1905, the 20-years-old Jack married Pearl Gage.
+In 1905, the 20-year-old Jack married Pearl Gage.
 The marriage lasted only a few months before the couple divorced.
 In 1909 he met performer Dick Stanley and joined his Wild West show.
 He performed as a bronc rider in the show.
 It was during this period that Jack met and married his second wife, Hazel Panting, who was a Western trick rider with the outfit.

+According to IMDb, he had his first film role in the Western Ridin' Romance (James Young Deer, 1910) for Pathé Exchange.
+However, it remained for years a one-off role.
+Hoxie continued to tour the rodeo circuit until 1913.
 Then he was approached to perform in the short Western The Tragedy of Big Eagle Mine (N.N., 1913), produced by Kalem.
 This time his acting was the start of a continuous, highly prolific career.
 Now billing himself as Hart Hoxie (a moniker he would use until 1919), he would continue working through the 1910s in popular Western shorts, often in small but well-received roles.

-First, he did in 1913-1914 a series of Western shorts at Kalem's Glendale premises in California, which were often directed by J.P.
+First, he did in 1913 and 1914 a series of Western shorts at Kalem's Glendale premises in California, which were often directed by J.P.
 McGowan.
 Initially, Hoxie was the star, but his female co-actor Helen Holmes gradually increased her prominence.
 In 1914-1915 Hoxie became a supporting actor in Holmes's serial The Hazards of Helen (J. Gunnis Davis, J.P.
 McGowan, Robert G. Vignola, 1914-1915).
+After Kalem, Hoxie worked in 1915-1916 at Bison (part of Universal) and Universal itself, returning to Kalem in 1916 for various supporting parts in the Western thriller series The Girl from Frisco (James W. Horne, 1916), starring Marin Sais.
+Afterwards, various Kalem films followed.

 American Arcade card by Ex.
 Sup.
 Co.
 (Exhibition Supply Company), Chicago.